zj6882917/aakinshin.net/en/_posts/dotnet/datetime.md

 `extern long GetSystemTimeAsFileTime()` is implemented as follows: on Windows, it uses the [GetSystemTimeAsFileTime](https://msdn.microsoft.com/library/windows/desktop/ms724397.aspx) function from [windows.h](https://en.wikipedia.org/wiki/Windows.h), on Unix it uses [gettimeofday](http://man7.org/linux/man-pages/man2/gettimeofday.2.html) and transforms the received value from the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time) (*January 1, 1970*) to the Win32 epoch (*January 1, 1601*).

-Let's dive deeper into the source code for CoreCLR and Mono (you can skip the next two sections, if you are not interested in the implementation details).
+Let's dive deeper into the source code for CoreCLR and Mono (you can skip the next two sections if you are not interested in the implementation details).

 #### CoreCLR v1.0.0